CometVisu/CometVisu/doc/manual/en/colab/index.rst

 if you have the files on your local machine to edit them there.
 You have to clone your private copy of the CometVisu repository.
 To work locally with the files you need a *git client*.
-This one is e.g. for the command line but also in various graphical versions.
+In this description we are using the version for the command line, but there are also versions available that use a graphical user interface.
 Since the procedures and terms are similar for all clients, the command line client will be used as reference in the further course.
 To 'clone' the repository, follow these steps: